KaiKohlsdorf/authentication_ruby_project/README.md

 ## Known Bugs

 * There is no admin login.
-Currently, all site visitors have access to adding, updating and deleting products.
+Currently, all site visitors have access to adding, updating, and deleting products.

 ## Technologies Used